-The third person of the Trinity is often overlooked in discussions about creation and miracles.
+The third person of the Trinity is often overlooked in discussions about creation and miracles, but Amos Yong’s Pentecostalism does not allow him to do this.
 Read More >

 Amos Yong is the director of the Center for Missiological Research at Fuller Theological Seminary.
 Previously, he served as the dean of the School of Divinity at Regent University (Virginia Beach, VA).
 Yong received master’s degrees from Portland State University and Western Evangelical Seminary in Portland, Ore., and a doctorate from Boston University.
 He is the author or editor of over fifteen books, including In the Days of Caesar: Pentecostalism and Political Theology, Science and the Spirit: A Pentecostal Engagement with the Sciences, and The Spirit of Creation: Modern Science and Divine Action in the Pentecostal-Charismatic Imagination.
 He has also authored dozens of articles and chapters for both theological journals and compilations.
 Yong is a member of the Society for Buddhist-Christian Studies, the American Academy of Religion, the Christian Theological Research Fellowship, and the Society for Pentecostal Studies.
 Yong is a member of the BioLogos advisory council.
 He is also a licensed minister with the General Council of the Assemblies of God.